 Comprehensive Public Expenditure Reviews (CPER)

-The M&E Directorate produces two types of expenditure report: The Annual Public Expenditure Report (APER), and the Comprehensive Public Expenditure Report (CPER).
-The APER is produced on annual basis and assesses performance in relation to expenditures.
-It basically determines efficacy in utilization of financial resources in realization of expected results.
-The APER is generated from the Ministerial Public Expenditure Reports (MPERs) prepared on annual basis.
-In addition, the Directorate undertakes an intensive research in a few sectors every three years and produces a CPER.
+The Directorate undertakes intensive research in a few sectors every three years and produces a CPER.
 The CPER gives a comprehensive analysis of expenditures on the selected sectors with a focus on answering the following questions: Who benefits from the substantial amounts of public resources?
 How efficient are we utilizing available resources?
 Is the current level of spending in specific sectors sufficient?
 Where are the gaps?
-Are there difficulties in disbursement of funds through the Government Budget System?
+Are there difficulties in the disbursement of funds through the Government Budget System?
 How does Kenya compare with other Sub – Saharan African Countries?
-The most current document is the CPER 2017 with the theme; “From Evidence to Policy,” which focused on nine areas: Macro-Fiscal Performance; Fiscal Incidence Analysis; Evolution of devolved Fiscal Governance; Public Wage Bill Management; Health Sector; Education and Training Sector; Agriculture Sector; Transport and Infrastructure Sector; and Energy Sector.
+Two CPERs have been prepared so far CPER 2013 themed “eye on the budget” and the CPER 2017 themed from evidence to policy.